fluent-org/fluent-windows/packages/fluent-ui.com/src/docs/components/Navigation/api.md

 import { Navigation } from '@fluent-ui/core'
 ```

-Use `Navigation.Header` `Navigation.Footer` inside Navigation so that f knows how to render to the target location.
+Use `Navigation.Header` `Navigation.Footer` inside Navigation so that we knows how to render to the target location.

 ### Props